jerryzhao173985/ai-ml-sdk-for-vulkan/docs/source/index.rst

 The '|SDK_project|' is a collection of libraries and tools to assist with the integration and deployment of ML use cases via the Vulkan® API.
-The ML SDK for Vulkan® makes use of the new ML extensions for Vulkan® which provide a hardware abstraction to enable deployment of ML workloads that are both portable and acceleratable.
+The ML SDK for Vulkan® makes use of the new ML extensions for Vulkan® which provide a hardware abstraction to enable deployment of ML workloads that are both portable and accelerable.

 The tight integration of ML workloads into the rendering pipeline enables graphics use cases at improved levels of performance and efficiency and by leveraging the